How do I change baby's diaper?

 • Saline solution.

-Changing a baby boy's or girl's diaper: what are the differences?
+Changing a baby's diaper: what are the differences?

 Always remember to clean your baby from front to back, without going back and forth with the wipe.
 Always go from clean to dirty and not the other way round.
-You don't want feces, urine or other impurities to travel up from the baby's bottom to the genitals.
+You don't want faeces, urine or other impurities to travel from the baby's bottom to the genitals.

-Don't forget to clean all the little folds of skin, especially those in the groin.
+Don't forget to clean all the little folds of skin, especially those in the groin area.
 Sometimes, you'll need to clean your baby's back, especially when he's had an overflowing bowel movement.
 You'll also need to change his clothes.

 To change a little girl's diaper properly, clean the labia minora, labia majora and vulva with great care.
 Always go from the pubis to the rectum.
 Poor hygiene can lead to fungus and irritation.
 Avoid cleaning the inside of the vulva, as you could irritate it or remove the vaginal secretions that protect the vagina from bacteria.

-For a little boy, be careful not to get a squirt of pee when changing.
-Hold the diaper firmly when you untie it.
+For a little boy, be careful not to get a stream of pee when changing.
+Hold the diaper firmly as you remove it.
 Wipe the cotton pad over the penis, especially around the testicles/bursa.
 Do not unhood your child.
 The foreskin can stick to the glans (phimosis), and you could hurt him.
 Talk to your doctor or pediatrician.

-How to change the diaper according to the child's age?
+How do I change the diaper according to the child's age?

 Depending on your child's age, you'll change him more or less regularly.
-You'll change him on a changing table, a mattress or a bed, and the older he gets, the more mobile he'll be, so you'll end up changing him standing up.
+You'll do it on a changing table, mattress or bed, and the older he gets, the more mobile he'll be, so you'll end up changing him standing up.

-A newborn baby needs to be handled delicately, and as you will see, changing your child's diaper will be difficult at first:
+A newborn baby needs to be gentle, and as you'll see, it's bound to be difficult to change your child's diaper at first:

 • Open the clean diaper and place it under baby.

-• Do not lift your child by the feet, but turn him gently onto his side.
+• Don't lift your baby by the feet, but gently turn him onto his side.
 Fold the front of the diaper over your child's tummy.

-• Fold the edge of the diaper under the navel so that it doesn't rub the umbilical cord.
+• Fold the edge of the diaper under the navel to avoid rubbing the umbilical cord.

-• Check that the elasticated folds of the diaper are positioned towards the outside (thighs and bottom) to avoid leaks, and make sure that the width of the diaper is centered on the front and back.
+• Check that the elasticated folds of the diaper are well positioned towards the outside (thighs and elders) to avoid leaks, and make sure that the width of the diaper is well centered on the front and back.

-As your baby grows and his diaper is full, you'll notice that he has other things to do than s'lie down and wait for you to finish cleaning and changing him.
+As your baby grows and his diaper is full, you'll notice that he has other things to do than lie down and wait for you to finish cleaning and changing him.

-It is important to regularly change your baby's diaper.
-You need to do this at every feed and every time your baby has a bowel movement.
-Some people prefer to change their baby before feeding, others after - it's up to you!
+It's important to regularly change your baby's diaper.
+It should be done at every feed and every time he has a bowel movement.
+Some people prefer to change their baby's diaper before feeding, others after - it's up to you!

-The choice is yours, but you must never leave him with a dirty bottom.
-Change your baby's diaper every meal.
+It's up to you, but you should never leave your baby with a dirty bottom.
+He should be changed at every feeding.
 Prolonged skin contact with a dirty diaper can lead to irritation and redness, diaper rash and other inconveniences that we want to avoid.

-It's also important to wash your baby's genitals and bottom as soon as you change his or her diaper.
+It's also important to wash your baby's genitals and bottom every time you change his or her diaper.

-To avoid running out of diapers, we recommend that you estimate how many diapers you need per day and per month
+To avoid running out of diapers, we recommend that you estimate how many diapers are needed per day and per month.

-How to choose the right diaper size for baby's diaper change?
+How to choose the right diaper size for baby?

 To ensure that your child is comfortable in his diapers, neither too tight nor too loose, you need to make sure that the diapers you use are the right size.
 For choosing the right diaper sizeYou can refer to the size guide chart.
 Here are also some signs that it's time to change diaper size:

-• If the diaper no longer covers the buttocks properly;
+• If the diaper no longer covers the bottom properly;

 • If you notice red marks on your baby's tummy or thighs;

-• If you can no longer slip two fingers under the diaper belt ;
+• If you can no longer slip two fingers under the diaper's waistband;

 • If you have difficulty closing the diaper adhesives or if they no longer reach the center of the diaper;

-• If you notice that your baby is tugging at his diaper, this indicates that he is not comfortable.
+• If you notice that your baby is tugging at the diaper, this indicates that he's uncomfortable.

 Diaper leaks: how to avoid them during diaper changes?